-With its specialist expertise and excellent facilities, the Concrete Durability Group is ideally positioned to work with you to understand and manage any potential concrete durability problems.
+With our specialist expertise and excellent facilities, we are ideally positioned to work with you to understand and manage any potential concrete durability problems.

 Possible services for industry include chemical and microstructural characterization of small concrete samples through to probabilistic service life modeling of large structures.